-STEM Academy is committed to facilitating computer literacy.
+FCLA is committed to facilitating computer literacy.
 Each classroom has student computers with Internet access, a printer, an Ultra Short Throw Interactive Projector, and an electronic document reader ("ELMO").
-All Tk - 2nd grade classrooms have at least 8 iPads and 8 iMac Desktop computers.
-Students in grades 3-5 have 8 iPads and 8 Macbook laptop computers.
-The student to computer/iPad ratio in grades TK-5th is 1 to 11⁄2.
+All Tk - 2^{nd} grade classrooms have at least 8 iPads and 8 iMac Desktop computers.
+Students in grade 3 have 8 iPads and 8 Macbook Air laptop computers (over the next two years, FCLA's 4th and 5th grades will mirror the setup in 3rd grade).
+The student to device ratio in grades TK-3 is 1 to 11/2.
 Teachers have access to laptop carts and listening center materials.
 Students engage in Internet research, develop word processing skills, and utilize a variety of cross-curricular computer programs designed to enhance their learning.
 Students are expected to navigate the Internet ethically, abiding by the FCPS Internet Policy.

 The Charter School's newly designed school website can be accessed by students and parents to view school information such as teacher web pages, school announcements, and important dates.
 Additionally, teachers and Board members have access to an internal site, which provides links to school data and resources, used to track student progress and drive instruction.
-STEM Academy will be in alignment with the vision of the original multimedia director of Fenton Avenue Charter School and his belief that technology could "level the playing field" for the Charter School's highly diverse student population:
+FCLA will be in alignment with the vision of the original multimedia director of Fenton Avenue Charter School and his belief that technology could "level the playing field" for the Charter School's highly diverse student population: